txt/se24fall/docs/hw3.md

   - return the rows of some, sorted on chebyshev.

 ## Experimental Scripts Must be “Commissioned”

 The scripts you write for these experiments are always quirky and complex.
 It is very easy to make mistakes and have to throw out days of compute.
 So test experimental scripts have to be commissioned.

 -  If the code is nasty, don’t use it.
 Make it simpler.
 -  If person1 writes it, person2 has to inspect it.
 Very carefully.

-- Add in tests to check that the expected stuff is actually happening. e.g.
+Also: add in tests to check that the expected stuff is actually happening. e.g.

 -  Does chebyshevs().rows[0] return the top item in that sort?
 -  Are smart and dumb lists the right length (i.e. N). if not, why not?
 -  Does you code really run some experimental treatment 20 times for statistical validity?
 -  Does d.shuffle() really jiggle the order of the data?

 ## How to run a long experiment